survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 When webpack writes bundles, it maintains a **manifest** as well.
 You can find it in the generated *vendor* bundle in this project.
 The manifest describes what files webpack should load.
 It is possible to extract it and start loading the files of our project faster instead of having to wait for the *vendor* bundle to be loaded.

-This is the root of our problem.
 If the hashes webpack generates change, then the manifest will change as well.
-As a result, the contents of the vendor bundle will change and it will become invalidated.
+As a result, the contents of the vendor bundle will change, and it will become invalidated.
 The problem can be eliminated by extracting the manifest to a file of its own or by writing it inline to the *index.html* of the project.

 T> To understand how a manifest is generated in detail, [read the technical explanation at Stack Overflow](https://stackoverflow.com/questions/39548175/can-someone-explain-webpacks-commonschunkplugin/39600793).

 ## Extracting a Manifest

 We have done most of the work already when we set up `extractBundles`.
-To extract the manifest, a single change is required:
+In order to extract the manifest, a single change is required:

 **webpack.config.js**